 - 1st place winners for portrait, landscape and student

-- International runners up for portrait and landscape
+- One international runner up each for portrait and landscape

-- Australian runners up for portrait, landscape and student
+- One Australian runner up each for portrait, landscape and two runners up for student

 Plus, another 100 shortlisted images will be presented on a rolling slideshow!